C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 The information here just needs to be unique on your network.
 Chances are you can just leave it all alone.

 The only library dependency is the SPI library, which should be installed into the Arduino IDE by default.
-If you encounter any trouble uploading the sketch, try setting the processor to ATmega328P (old bootloader).
-I found is nearly always required if using an Arduino Nano 'compatible'.
+If you encounter any trouble uploading the sketch, try setting the processor to "ATmega328P (old bootloader)"; I found this is nearly always required if using an Arduino Nano 'compatible'.
 ![Enclosure-Closed](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/Arduino/Nano%20bootloader.png)

 When you're ready to solder all the components to the PCB, you should find the layout is self-explanatory.
 The PCB silk-screen shows the correct way to insert the level converters and the Arduino Nano.